 "Exum said in July that he still hoped to return in time for Virginia Tech's opener against Alabama, but the odds of that were never very good.
 Now it appears he is looking at an early-October return, barring setbacks, and if he is able to get back around that time, he'll be able to suit up for the majority of the Hokies' conference schedule.
 He is most likely to miss the team's conference-opener at Georgia Tech on Sept.
 26, which is a critical division game, and the Hokies host North Carolina on Oct.
 5."

 So assuming that's a pretty accurate projection (I think it is), at that point, Exum would have missed five games in all.
 While that's essentially half of the regular season, it's also only one conference game, as Muma pointed out.
-But, assume that Exum gets the checkup at that time and is not given the green light, at what point if any does the coaching staff cut their losses and move on?
-At what point does it become unrealistic that he can come back at all this season?
-After all, players who come back in the middle of the season are often not given favorable rulings compared to those who play in the first couple of games in a season before getting injured and missing the remainder of the year.
+But, assume that Exum gets the checkup at that time and is not given the green light.
+At what point, if any, does the coaching staff cut their losses and move on?
+At what point does it become unrealistic to think that he can come back at all this season?
+After all, players who come back in the middle of the season are not often given favorable eligibility rulings compared to those who play in the first couple of games in a season before getting injured and missing the remainder of the year.

 The coaching staff must know what Antone's feelings are about a sixth year of eligibility should he not be able to return until later in the season.
 My guess is, if he's open to a sixth year, and if the staff is as well, he may be held out the entire year and bank on that.
 But if he is unwilling to apply for that sixth year, chances are they get him on the field for two reasons: 1.
 He would then not be coming back for a sixth year, so they would want to use him, and 2.
 Because Exum opted to come back to Tech at the end of last season instead of entering the draft, something he could've done, he may have hurt his stock with the injury should he not play.
 Sometimes an injury can be the difference between a high-round selection and going undrafted.
 So it will be incumbent upon Exum, if he should play, to make sure he's not leaving on a sour note, to show that he has recovered and that he has made his best case to be drafted.